 If you spend hours a day sitting at a computer or slouching in front of the TV, chances are excellent that you’ve developed poor posture.
-Poor posture bends the spine out of its natural, neutral alignment, which in turn can contribute to disc pain, sciatica, and other problems.
+Poor posture causes the spine to bend out of its natural, neutral alignment, which in turn can contribute to disc pain, sciatica and other problems.

 Bad habits while lifting are extremely common.
-Because of the extra strain lifting a heavy object puts on your joints, muscles, and spine, body mechanics while lifting are extremely important.
-A small error can have enormous cost if it causes an injury.
+Because of the extra strain lifting a heavy object puts on your joints, muscles and spine, body mechanics while lifting are extremely important.
+A small error can cause serious injury.

-Some common lifting tips include – Never bend from the waist when lifting; instead, bend from the knees and use your legs to support the weight of the object being lifted.
-Make sure you’ve got a good grip on the object, and hold it close to your body.
-Most importantly, never twist while lifting.
+Some common lifting tips include never bending from the waist when lifting and instead bending from the knees and using your legs to support the weight of the object being lifted; making sure you’ve got a good grip on the object, and holding it close to your body; and, most importantly, never twisting while lifting.
 Always lift in a fluid, straight up-and-down movement.

-Leading an active lifestyle is important for people of all ages, shapes, and sizes.
-It is especially important for people who suffer from back conditions like bone spurs, arthritis of the spine, and bulging discs, because a lack of exercise can lead to weight gain, muscle stiffness, and other factors that contribute to back or neck pain.
+Leading an active lifestyle is important for people of all ages, shapes and sizes.
+It is especially important for people with back conditions like bone spurs, arthritis of the spine and bulging discs, because a lack of exercise can lead to weight gain, muscle stiffness and other factors that contribute to neck or back pain.

-An ideal exercise routine should consist of about 30 minutes of activity, 3-5 times a week.
+An ideal exercise routine should consist of about 30 minutes of activity, three to five times a week.
 Try to choose an activity you enjoy; if you like what you’re doing, chances are that it’ll be easier to stick to.
 Remember that exercising doesn’t have to mean slogging it out on the treadmill.
-If the gym bores you or makes you anxious, try yoga or Pilates, martial arts, dance classes, or other alternate forms of exercise.
+If the gym bores you or makes you anxious, try yoga or Pilates, martial arts, dance classes or other alternate forms of exercise.

-It’s best to limit drinking as much as possible, and to quit smoking altogether.
-Your doctor will be able to recommend resources to help you eliminate these bad habits from your life.
+It’s best to limit drinking as much as possible and to quit smoking altogether.
+Your physician will be able to recommend resources to help you eliminate these bad habits from your life.

-People have all sorts of reasons for avoiding the doctor.
-Some have trouble fitting a doctor’s visit into their busy schedules.
-Others are fearful of bad news, or of receiving a lecture about their poor habits.
+People have all sorts of reasons for avoiding the physician.
+Some have trouble fitting a physician’s visit into their busy schedules.
+Others are fearful of bad news or of receiving a lecture about their poor habits.

 Understandable as these reasons may be, there is no good reason to avoid regular check-ups or to decline to seek medical help for specific problems.
-Back pain in particular should never go ignored; if your back hurts, visit your doctor before the condition has a chance to get worse.
+Back pain, in particular, should never go ignored; if your back hurts, visit your physician before the condition has a chance to get worse.

-If your habits have caused you to develop a spinal condition, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you rediscover your life without back or neck pain.
+If your habits have caused you to develop a spinal condition, contact Laser Spine Institute to learn how our minimally invasive outpatient procedures can help you find meaningful relief from neck and back pain.